SashaCroatia/GaussianProcessRegression/README.md

 The following notebooks contain reading notes and little to no code:
 * **6_Priors.ipynb** Information on different priors used for sampling from the posterior distribution of hyperparameters.
 Used in Bayesian optimization and adaptive sampling.
 * **7_CovarianceFunctions.ipynb** Information on different covariance functions used for the kernel in a GP.
-* **10_HMC.ipynb** Since we use HMC sampling of the hyperparameter posterior, this notebook provides background on HMC.
+* **10_HMC.ipynb** Since I use HMC sampling of the hyperparameter posterior, this notebook provides background on HMC.
 * **14_InverseProb.ipynb** Notes are from _Parameter Estimation and Inverse Problems_ 3rd ed by Aster et al. Introduces the inverse problem and linear regression.

 <br>